glennhenry/cs-notes/docs/compilers-and-programming-languages/14-code-generation/code-generation.md

 3. The parent `IADD` is visited.
 It should know that its children hold values on `R0` and `R1`.
 It will generate `ADDQ R0, R1`.
 Since `ADD` is destructive that leaves result in the second argument `R1`, `scratch_free(R0)` will be called.
 4. The `b` is visited, similarly, `scratch_alloc` is called to allocate the register `R0`.
 5. The parent `ISUB` is visited.
 It should compute based on registers on `IADD`, which stores its value in `R1` and `b`, which stores in `R0`.
 Result is stored in `R1` and `R0` is freed again.
-6. Visit the `c` node, but it will not produce code, since it is a target assignment.
+6. Visit the `c` node, but this will not produce code, since it is a target assignment.
 7. Visit the `ASSIGN` node and produce `MOVQ R1, c`.

 We should also call `scratch_name` on each register to obtain the real register name.